 How to Pick Your Marketing Partners

 A partnership must feel authentic in order for it to resonate with your shared audiences.
-So pick your partners wisely, and make sure that you’re aligned around things like company values (1% for the Planet? cool!), product attributes (gluten-free, paleo, keto, or plant-based? awesome), and occasion (breakfast? great).
+So pick your partners wisely, and make sure that you’re aligned around things like company values (1% for the Planet? cool!), product attributes (gluten-free, paleo, keto, or plant-based? awesome), geography (local is important to many buyers), and occasion (breakfast? great).

 Not sure where to start?
-Parsnip, a new partnership marketing tool, helps brands connect with other brands, events, influencers, and agencies in order to help young and emerging brands grow their audiences and revenues all by working together.
+Consider whether your products might benefit from placement in vacation rental homes, a topic we recently covered.
+And checkout Parsnip, a company that Erin co-founded in 2018.
+Parsnip connects brands with other brands, events, influencers, and agencies in order to help young and emerging brands grow their audiences and revenues all by working together.
 It’s free to join and signup.

 Erin Lenhardt, the founder of this blog, is also the founder of Parsnip.
 She started Parsnip to help small businesses grow, which is why she started RealFoodMBA and her consultancy, The Food Mint.